bbehrang/InstaGraph/README.md

 # instaGraph
-A minimal approach to an instagram like website using GraphQL, Node, React and Express.
+A minimal approach to instagram made using GraphQL, Node, React and Express.
 Includes testing with Jest & Enzyme